- 1 Overview

 Within days, the moths will mate and then lay eggs.
 A moth will lay a cluster of eggs on a specific plant, then move on to the next one.
 A single moth can, in this way, become destructive to an entire garden.

-The squash vine borer eggs will be reddish brown or red in coloration.
-They can be found on low leaf stems or on the main stem of the plant, and occasionally on the underside of leaves.
+The small brown eggs can be found on low leaf stems or on the main stem of the plant, and occasionally on the underside of leaves.
 However, most often I find them on the main stem very close to the soil level.

-A week after the eggs are placed, a squash vine borer will hatch and burrow into the stem of its host plant to feed.
+A week after the eggs are placed, they hatch and larvae quickly bore into the stem of their host plant to feed.
 Inside, it will eat the tender plant tissues and will block water that flows along the stem, causing the plant to wilt and eventually die.